Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Introduction

 Mass loss is an important process in massive stars that characterizes their evolution and the appearances of their final supernova (SN) explosions \citep[e.g.,][]{Smith2014}.
 A wide variety of core-collapse explosions show signatures of dense circumstellar matter (CSM) around the progenitor, indicating suddenly enhanced mass-loss months to centuries prior to core-collapse.
 These span from SNe with narrow lines classified as Type IIn/Ibn/Icn \citep{Schlegel1990,Pastorello08,Gal-Yam22}, and possibly Type II-P/L SNe that comprise about half of core-collapse SNe \citep{Moriya11,Khazov16,Morozova17,Morozova18,Yaron17,Forster18,Bruch21,Bruch23}.

 For a fraction of these SNe, the dense CSM is linked to bright optical flares observed from months to years before core-collapse, often called SN precursors.
 Since the first finding of a precursor in a Type Ibn SN 2006jc two years before the SN \citep{Nakano_et_al_2006,Pastorello07}, precursors have been observed in many Type IIn SNe \citep[e.g.,][]{Mauerhan+2013,Fraser+2013b,Ofek+2013b,Ofek+2014c,Margutti+2014,EliasRosa+2016,Strotjohann21,Fransson22,Hiramatsu+2023} and a few SNe of other types including Type Ibn SN 2019uo \citep{Strotjohann21} and Type II-P SN 2020tlf \citep{Jacobson-Galan22}.
+A recent study with a large sample of interacting SNe \citep{Strotjohann21} finds that bright precursors months before core-collapse occur in $5$--$69~\%$ of Type IIn SNe and $\sim 10~\%$ of Type Ibn SNe.
 Understanding these precursors is important as clues to probing the mass-loss mechanism that produces dense CSM in the final years of massive stars.

 The observed precursors are bright with luminosities of $10^{40}$--$10^{42}$ erg s$^{-1}$, which are orders of magnitude higher than the Eddington limit of massive stars.
 While the super-Eddington energy injection may naturally explain the generation of dense CSM \citep[e.g.,][]{Matsumoto22}, the mechanism that triggers such powerful energy injection is yet unclear.
 For the wave-driven mass loss mechanism where specific predictions exist, the luminosity of the (possible) outbursts months to years before core-collapse are estimated to be only $\lesssim 10^6L_\odot$ (\citealt{Shiode&Quataert2014,Fuller2017,Fuller&Ro2018,Leung+2021b,Wu22a}, see also discussion in \citealt{Strotjohann21}).
 Model-agnostic radiation hydrodynamical simulations of partial envelope ejection triggered by energy injection from the core, aimed to phenomenologically reproduce the CSM of interacting SNe, find a similar upper limit in the precursor luminosity \citep[e.g.,][]{Quataert+2016,Kuriyama&Shigeyama2020,Kuriyama&Shigeyama2021,Tsang22,Tsuna23}.